backstage/backstage/beps/0008-plugin-metadata/README.md

 - Browsing packages related to a plugin, i.e. listing all available library packages and frontend/backend variants of a specific plugin.
 - Discoverability of plugin modules.
 Given a plugin you should be able to identify all of its modules.

 Furthermore this proposal should also lay the foundation for how we define additional metadata fields in the future.
-How they are validate, documented, and surfaced in the Backstage ecosystem.
+How they are validated, documented, and surfaced in the Backstage ecosystem.

 In relation to the above, this proposal will aim to define what existing `package.json` fields are known in the Backstage ecosystem, and what their purpose is.
 This will help avoid duplication of fields, and aim to reduce metadata fragmentation.